Bradfield/algos/book/graphs/prims-spanning-tree-algorithm.md

 <!-- litpy graphs/prims_spanning_tree.py -->

 The following sequence of diagrams shows the algorithm in operation on our sample tree.
-We begin with the starting vertex as A. The distances to all the other vertices are initialized to infinity.
-Looking at the neighbors of A we can update distances to two of the additional vertices B and C because the distances to B and C through A are less than infinite.
-This moves B and C to the front of the priority queue.
+We begin with the starting vertex as A. Looking at the neighbors of A we can update distances to two of the additional vertices B and C because the distances to B and C through A are less than infinite.
+We can then add B and C to the priority queue in the correct order.
 Update the predecessor links for B and C by setting them to point to A. It is important to note that we have not formally added B or C to the spanning tree yet.
 A node is not considered to be part of the spanning tree until it is removed from the priority queue.

 Since B has the smallest distance we look at B next.
 Examining B’s neighbors we see that D and E can be updated.
 Both D and E get new